Ever wondered who those people are who seem invested in your project, even if they’re not directly doing the work?

 Impact on the project

-• Peripheral stakeholders: These stakeholders have a relatively lower impact on the project.
+- Peripheral stakeholders: These stakeholders have a relatively lower impact on the project.
 They are not directly involved in executing the project, but their input and feedback are valuable.
-These stakeholders include minor investors, members of the local community, or other stakeholders who don’t have much influence over the project outcomes.
+These stakeholders include minor investors, members of the local community, and other stakeholders who don’t have much influence over the project outcomes.

 Interest in the project